The Sleeping Beauty Quartet: Beauty's Punishment

 The second book starts as Beauty and another naked slave from the castle, Prince Tristan, are sold at auction in the village square.
-Beauty is purchased by the inn keeper Mistress Lockely while Tristan is bought by Nicholas, the Queen's chronicler.
-At Lockely's inn Beauty meets the Captain of the Guard, who forces her to pleasure him and then takes her to a drunken orgy with his soldiers.
+Beauty is purchased by the inn keeper Mistress Lockley while Tristan is bought by Nicholas, the Queen's chronicler.
+At Lockley's inn Beauty meets the Captain of the Guard, who forces her to pleasure him and then takes her to a drunken orgy with his soldiers.
 Tristan is bound and harnessed as a pony with a tail plugged in his rear, and made to pull Nicholas' cart while being whipped.
 When the cart arrives at an orchard, he is ordered to collect apples with his mouth, and trained to "satisfy" other human ponies in the stable.
 Afterward, Nicholas has Tristan paddled at the Public Turntable, which devastates the prince, and forcibly copulates with him in the bed.

 The next day, after having made Tristan march through the crowded streets, which included a short but intense meeting with the Captain of the Guard, Nicholas asks Tristan a series of questions as to what makes a strong, highborn prince obey with such a complete submission.
 Tristan answers, after some hesitation, that he loves anyone who punishes him no matter how crude or lowly they are and desires the loss of his self amid all the punishments, eventually "becoming" the punishments himself.
 Nicholas is moved by the answer and, after a frantic intercourse, confesses to him that he is in love with Tristan.

 Beauty witnesses the harsh punishment of a runaway slave, Prince Laurent, as he is bound to a wooden cross and the Captain whips him all over his muscular body, and later sees Tristan pulling a cart carrying Laurent in a penitential procession.
 Tristan begs Nicholas to be allowed to meet Beauty and they reunite in Nicholas' house.
 Beauty and Tristan copulate as Nicholas watches behind a one-way mirror.
 Suddenly, Arab soldiers raid the village and several naked slaves, including Beauty, Tristan, and Laurent, are kidnapped.
 The book closes as they are sent across the sea to serve in the palace of the Sultan.